SovereignCloudStack/standards/Standards/scs-0007-v1-certification-integrators.md

 ### Certificates

-_SCKI_ → SCS Certified Kubernetes Integrator: SCS KaaS (Kubernetes as a Service) implementation partner _SCII_ → SCS Certified Infrastrucure Integrator: SCS IaaS (Infrastructure as a Service) implementation partner
+* Certified SCS KaaS Integrator: SCS KaaS (Kubernetes as a Service) implementation partner
+* Certified SCS IaaS Integrator: SCS IaaS (Infrastructure as a Service) implementation partner

 Criteria for certification, proof of experience in setting up, operating and supporting SCS-compliant environments.